DecodeGenetics/Ratatosk/README.md

 # Ratatosk

-### Hybrid error correction of long reads using colored de Bruijn graphs
+### Phased hybrid error correction of long reads using colored de Bruijn graphs

-Ratatosk is a hybrid error correction method for erroneous long reads based on a compacted and colored de Bruijn graph built from accurate short reads.
-Short and long reads color paths in the graph while vertices are annotated with candidate SNPs.
-Long reads are subsequently anchored on the graph using exact and inexact k-mer matches to find paths corresponding to corrected sequences.
+Ratatosk is a phased error correction tool for erroneous long reads based on compacted and colored de Bruijn graphs built from accurate short reads.
+Short and long reads color paths in the graph while vertices are annotated with candidate *de novo* Single Nucleotide Polymorphisms.
+Long reads are subsequently anchored on the graph using exact and inexact *k*-mer matches to find paths corresponding to corrected sequences.

-Ratatosk can reduce the raw error rate of Oxford Nanopore reads 6-fold on average with a median error rate as low as 0.28 %.
+We demonstrate that Ratatosk can reduce the raw error rate of Oxford Nanopore reads 6-fold on average with a median error rate as low as 0.28%.
 Ratatosk corrected data maintain nearly 99% accurate SNP calls and increase indel call accuracy by up to about 40% compared to the raw data.
-An assembly of HG002 created from Ratatosk corrected Oxford Nanopore reads yields a contig N50 of 43.22 Mbp and less misassemblies than an assembly created from PacBio HiFi reads.
+An assembly of the Ashkenazi individual HG002 created from Ratatosk corrected ONT reads yields a contig N50 of 43.22 Mbp and less misassemblies than an assembly created from PacBio HiFi reads.

 ## Table of Contents